Assign 0: UNIX and Bash

 Put the commands above into a script called assign0.sh

-directory.
+in the parent assign0 directory.
 Make sure you have the

 shebang and high-level comments describing what your script does.
 Note